Plenyx/PlenBotLogUploader/README.md

 To remove all the saved logs, remove the "uploaded_logs.csv" file located in the directory of the executable.

-To remove all the saved boss data, remove the "boss_data.txt" file located in the directory of the executable.
+To remove all the saved boss data, remove the "boss_data.json" file located in the directory of the executable.

-To remove all the saved Discord webhooks, remove the "discord_webhooks.txt" file located in the directory of the executable.
+To remove all the saved Discord webhooks, remove the "discord_webhooks.json" file located in the directory of the executable.

-To remove all the saved remote server ping configurations, remove the "remote_pings.txt" file located in the directory of the executable.
+To remove all the saved remote server ping configurations, remove the "remote_pings.json" file located in the directory of the executable.

 To fully remove all the saved settings in the registry, use the enclosed "ResetSettings.reg" file in the release tab.